Structural Interventions in Networks: Introduction

-More specifically, our model of structural intervention builds up a seminal paper by \citet{Ballester2006} (BCZ hereafter), who propose a simple yet powerful model of interactions on a fixed network.\footnote{ The model in BCZ has been applied, empirically tested, and generalized extensively in the network literature, see, for example, \citet{Calvo-Armengol2009,D2x,Galeotti2017}.} They identify the equivalence between equilibrium actions in a network game and the Katz-Bonacich centralities in sociology (\cite{bonacich1987}).
-The Katz-Bonacich centrality of a node on a network simply counts the sum of geometrically discounted walks originated from this node to all the other nodes in the network, weighted by the characteristics of the ending nodes.\footnote{ This Katz-Bonacich centrality (and its variants and generalizations) plays important roles in shaping agents' decisions in a wide range of network models, see, for instance, production network (\citet{Acemoglu2012,baqaee2018cascading, liu2019industrial}), pricing of social products (\citet{candogan2012optimal, BLOCH2013243,D2p}).} Proposition \ref{prop-1} in our paper characterizes the impacts of structural intervention on the equilibrium by utilizing another equivalence result: any (local) intervention on the network structure is equivalent to a (local) \emph{endogenously determined} interventions on characteristics.
-Specifically, we find that the equilibrium induced by a structural intervention coincides with that by an endogenously determined characteristic intervention without changing the network structure.
+More specifically, our model of structural intervention builds on a seminal paper by \citet{Ballester2006} (BCZ hereafter), who propose a simple yet powerful model of interactions in a fixed network.\footnote{ The model in BCZ has been applied, empirically tested, and generalized extensively in the network literature; see, for example, \citet{Calvo-Armengol2009,D2x,Galeotti2017}.} They identify the equivalence between equilibrium actions in a network game and the Katz-Bonacich centralities in sociology (\cite{bonacich1987}).
+The Katz-Bonacich centrality of a node on a network simply counts the sum of geometrically discounted walks originating from this node to all other nodes in the network, weighted by the characteristics of the ending nodes.\footnote{ This Katz-Bonacich centrality (and its variants and generalizations) plays important roles in shaping agents' decisions in a wide range of network models; see, for instance, production networks (\citet{Acemoglu2012,baqaee2018cascading, liu2019industrial}) and the pricing of social products (\citet{candogan2012optimal, BLOCH2013243,D2p}).} Proposition \ref{prop-1} in our paper characterizes the impacts of structural intervention on the equilibrium by employing another equivalence result: Any (local) intervention on the network structure is equivalent to a (local) \emph{endogenously determined} intervention on characteristics.
+Specifically, we find that the equilibrium induced by a structural intervention coincides with that induced by an endogenously determined characteristic intervention without changing the network structure.
 Moreover, the endogenously determined characteristic intervention only changes the characteristics of the players whose social ties are altered by the structural intervention.
-The analysis of post-intervention equilibrium becomes much simpler after translating a structural intervention to the characteristic intervention since the later changes individual's equilibrium behavior linearly and is well studied in the literature, while the former is non-linear.
-Furthermore, in Corollary \ref{cor-1}, we provide a sufficient condition on a structural intervention to induce higher aggregate equilibrium activity, and use it to check the effect of a link reallocation, or a link swap on the aggregate action.
+The analysis of post-intervention equilibrium becomes much simpler after translating a structural intervention to the characteristic intervention, since the latter changes an individual's equilibrium behavior linearly and is well studied in the literature, while the former is nonlinear.
+Furthermore, in Corollary \ref{cor-1}, we provide a sufficient condition on a structural intervention to induce higher aggregate equilibrium activity, and use it to check the effect of a link reallocation or a link swap on the aggregate action.